amilajack/alfred/README.md

 ## Alfred Skill Example

-The following is an example of an Alfred skill (Config Transformer Function) for babel
+The following is an example of an Alfred skill for Babel

 ```js
 // index.js